bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 Once you use this feature, you can't use it again until you finish a short or long rest.

 #### Legendary Effect: Globe of Invulnerability
-At 14th level, you learn the legendary effect *globe of invulnerability* and can use it once per day.
+At 14th level, you learn the legendary effect globe-of-invulnerability and can use it once per day.
 Unlike the normal effect, you can choose to target any creature you can see within 30 feet of you instead of only yourself.

 If you already know this legendary effect via Mystic Arcanum, you may choose an additional legendary effect that you could know at this level.